From GPUs to RRAMs: Distributed In-Memory Primal-Dual Hybrid Gradient Method for Solving Large-Scale Linear Optimization Problem: Results

 \textit{Problem Instances:} in our experiments, we employed several problems from the MIPLIB-2017 database~\cite{MIPLIB2017}.
 A detailed description of these problem instances is provided in Table \ref{tab:problems-fivecol}.
 These problems were specifically selected because their dimensions are well-suited to our target hardware architecture.
 The problem instances span a wide range of sizes, large enough to demonstrate the significant performance and energy-efficiency potential of RRAM-based accelerators for computationally intensive optimization tasks.

 \textit{Hardware Platforms:} The RRAM-based accelerators were simulated based on a system architecture consisting of a 4-by-4 array of 64-by-64 RRAM crossbars.
 This configuration provides a total logical dimension of 256-by-256 for matrix operations, which can natively accommodate the constraint matrices of the selected benchmarks.
 The performance characteristics, where time-energy complexity is dominated by internal read and write operations, were quantified using our full-stack simulation module, MELISO+~\cite{10766540,vo2025harnessing}.
 The simulation models two distinct, promising RRAM technologies: EpiRAM~\cite{c30a52423ab14e6c83bcac6aa8cae784}, and TaO$_x$-HfO$_x$~\cite{8510690}.
+As demonstrated in~\cite{10766540}, these materials exhibit properties consistent with the noise assumptions outlined in Section~\ref{subsec:Inexact In-Memory PDHG Updates}..
 The simulation outcomes provide a detailed analysis of model accuracy, energy consumption, and latency patterns throughout the implementation of the algorithm.

 The baseline GPU implementation was executed on a single compute node of the Oklahoma State University (OSU) Pete Supercomputer.
-An NVIDIA RTX Quadro GPU was used to accelerate all matrix-vector multiplication (MVM) operations within the PDHG and Lanczos algorithms.
+The compute node has the following specification: One (1) Intel Xeon Gold 6130 Processor (CPU), two (2) NVIDIA Quadro RTX6000 (GPU), and 192GB RAM (Memory).
+Only a single GPU was used to accelerate all matrix-vector multiplication (MVM) operations within the PDHG and Lanczos algorithms.
 We measured both computation and data movement costs using the Zeus framework~\cite{zeus-nsdi23} to ensure a comprehensive performance profile.

-\textit{Solution Accuracy:} In all our experiments, we quantify solution accuracy, by reporting the relative error, defined as:
+\textit{Solution Accuracy:} In all our experiments, we quantify the solution accuracy by reporting the relative error, defined as:

-where $z^*$ is the results produced by the solver under evaluation (RRAM-based or GPU) and $z$ denotes the ground-truth value.
+where $z^*$ are the results produced by the solver under evaluation (RRAM-based or GPU) and $z$ denotes the ground-truth value.
 For the Lanczos iteration, $\Delta_{\text{rel}}$ is benchmarked against the \texttt{np.linalg.svd()} provided by the Numpy Python package.
-For PDHG, $\Delta_{\text{rel}}$ is benchmarked against the objective value of the problems obtained from the commercial solver Gurobi~\cite{gurobi}.
+For PDHG, the relative error, $\Delta_{\text{rel}}$ is benchmarked against the objective value of the problems obtained from the commercial solver Gurobi~\cite{gurobi}.